alaasmagi/PassMan/README.md

-# PassMan
+# PassMan - password manager

-University project focused on developing a basic password manager.
+## Description

+* Uni project
+* Task: to develop a password manager using C language
+* UI language: Estonian
+* Languages and technologies: **C & SQLite**
-Authors: Aleksander Laasmägi, Eeva-Maria Tšernova, Kristofer Mäeots 2023, Taltech
+* Authors: Aleksander Laasmägi, Kristofer Mäeots, Eeva-Maria Tšernova

-Supported OS: Linux (Developed and tested on Ubuntu 22.04.2 LTS)

-Data operations: SqLite3

-Security: basic hashing functions (it was just a uni project, okay?)
+## How to run

+* The app runs on Linux, it has darkmode and light mode separately.
+Both folder have Linux executable for _plug-n-play_ experience.

+## Explanation of the structure

+### Frontend/UI
-User interface: Glade (gtk 3.0)
+Frontend is developed using Glade (gtk 3.0).

+### Security
+Hashing functions are used to secure all sensitive content.

+**TalTech 2023**